DOI10.47051/OAIA5478

 Figure 1: Individuals of Anolis soinii from San Francisco Research Station, Zamora Chinchipe province, Ecuador. j=juvenile.

-Natural history: Anolis soinii is a locally frequent diurnal and arboreal lizard that inhabits old-growth to moderately disturbed cloud forests, riparian forests, and pastures with scattered trees.1,4 During the daytime, Soini’s Anole are active on tree trunks or on shrubs in the forest understory.2,4 At night, individuals have been found sleeping on flimsy ferns and leaves 0.7–4.5 m above the ground.1,2,4 Anolis soinii is an oviparous species,5 but the clutch size and nesting sites are not known.
+Natural history: Anolis soinii is a locally frequent diurnal and arboreal lizard that inhabits old-growth to moderately disturbed cloud forests, riparian forests, and pastures with scattered trees.1,4 During the daytime, Soini’s Anoles are active on tree trunks or on shrubs in the forest understory.2,4 At night, individuals have been found sleeping on flimsy ferns and leaves 0.7–4.5 m above the ground.1,2,4 Anolis soinii is an oviparous species,5 but the clutch size and nesting sites are not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..6 Anolis soinii is included in this category because the species is distributed over an area greater than 30,000 km2 along the Cordillera del Cóndor, a region that still holds large sections of continuous unspoiled forest.6 Unfortunately, an ever increasing percentage of the mountain range is being cleared to make room for large-scale opencast mining operations.7 Thus, A. soinii may qualify for a threatened category in the future if deforestation in the Cordillera del Cóndor continues.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..6 Anolis soinii is included in this category because the species is distributed over an area greater than 30,000 km2 along the Cordillera del Cóndor, a region that still holds large sections of continuous unspoiled forest.6 Unfortunately, an ever increasing percentage of the mountain range is being cleared to make room for large-scale open-pit mining operations.7 Thus, A. soinii may qualify for a threatened category in the future if deforestation in the Cordillera del Cóndor continues.

-Distribution: Anolis soinii is distributed along the Amazonian slopes of the Andes in southeastern Ecuador (Fig. 2) and northwestern Peru, particularly along the Cordillera del Cóndor.
+Distribution: Anolis soinii is distributed along the Amazonian slopes of the Andes in southeastern Ecuador (Fig. 2) and northwestern Perú, particularly along the Cordillera del Cóndor.

 Distribution of Anolis soinii in Ecuador